Sweden: Several injured after explosion at apartment buildings in Linkoping | DW | 07.06.2019

 Injured taken to hospital

-Regional authorities said in a statement that 19 people had sustained minor injuries in the blast and that Linkoping University, as well as other medical facilities in the area, had been called into help care for the injured.
+Regional authorities said in a statement that Linkoping University, as well as other medical facilities in the area, had been called into help care for the injured.

 "The hospitals are in this way preparing to receive a larger number of injured should that prove to be necessary," it said.